jart/blink/README.md

 ```

 Blink has a debugger TUI, which works with UTF-8 ANSI terminals.
 The
-most important keystrokes in this interface are `?` for help, 's' for
+most important keystrokes in this interface are `?` for help, `s` for
 step, `c` for continue, and scroll wheel for reverse debugging.

 ```sh